 For example, that’s exactly what Buffer did for their new Start Page feature.
 By placing a CTA in the notification bar on their website Home page, they encourage visitors to sign up for early access.
 When someone clicks on the CTA, they land on a page where they can leave their email address to join a waitlist.

-As for the landing page, keep things low-fi.
+As for building landing pages, keep things low-fi.
 One of the benefits of fake door testing is to save on design resources and engineering time, so keep it that way.

-It’s also critical to be transparent and use empathetic copy here, so spend time with your copywriter to ensure the wording is just right and you remain serving a delightful experience for users.
+This is where a great empathetic copy can go a long way.
+So spend time with your copywriter to ensure the wording is just right and you remain serving a delightful experience for users.

 Things to include in your test content: